-China is the world's leading producer and consumer of a range of agricultural commodities, and one of the top U.S. trading partners in agricultural products.
+China is the world's leading producer and consumer of various agricultural commodities, and it is one of the top U.S. trading partners in agricultural products.
 China’s growth in agricultural production, rising living standards, and evolving agricultural policies make it one of the most dynamic participants in global agricultural markets.

 ERS provides research, analysis, and information on China's agricultural policy, outlook, and trade.
 ERS reports include overviews of China’s agricultural trade and policies, in-depth analysis of particular commodities, food safety issues, consumer demand, and production challenges.

 - Soybeans are China’s top agricultural import, and the United States and Brazil are the main exporters.
 The historical development and changes in soybean trade after China imposed retaliatory tariffs in 2018 are analyzed in Interdependence of China, the United States, and Brazil in Soybean Trade, June 2019.

 - China’s dairy and infant formula markets have grown substantially over the past decade and are expected to continue to expand.
 At the same time, China’s domestic dairy industry is rapidly modernizing.
 A recent ERS report examined trends in China’s dairy consumption, production, and trade (see China's Dairy Supply and Demand, December 2017).

 - China has emerged as the world’s leading agricultural importer, and now officials in China are adjusting policies to accommodate the country’s new status as an agricultural importer (see China's Growing Demand for Agricultural Imports, February 2015).

 - Encouraging Chinese companies to invest in global supply chains for the country’s imports is one of China’s strategies to gain control over its food imports (see China’s Foreign Agriculture Investments, April 2018).